Orthodontic treatment for adults

 Protruding upper front teeth – one of the most common dental problems

 Crowding – a narrow jaw may mean there is not enough room for teeth, resulting in crowding.

 Conversely, some patients have significant gaps between their teeth.

-A deep bite – when your upper teeth cover the lower teeth too much
+A deep bite – when the upper teeth cover the lower teeth too much

-An open bite – when your front teeth remain apart when your back teeth meet; the tongue is often still visible between the upper and lower front teeth.
+An open bite – when the front teeth remain apart when the back teeth meet; the tongue is often still visible between the upper and lower front teeth.

-A reverse bite – when your upper teeth bite inside the lower teeth
+A reverse bite – when the upper teeth bite inside the lower teeth

 Asymmetry – particularly when the centre lines of the upper and lower front teeth do not match, perhaps because the teeth have drifted or the position of the jaw has shifted.